 The reason i mention this is because, through her exposure to those therapies, i became involved.
 The thrill must’ve been worth the risk, or something else i couldn’t know or haven’t considered must have been in play.
 Putting me in situations with professionals, where i could possibly disclose what was happening to me could have caused her significant problems, to say the least.
 I will say though, she was a single mother, and while the time declared her loose, almost no one back then would have believed a woman capable of sexual abuse; not of a child, and certainly not her own.

-So i have memories of therapy and counsellors from a fairly early age.
+So i have memories of therapy and counsellors from an early age.
 Maybe it was particularly savvy of her to expose me to that world early.
-Maybe she anticipated teachers making calls about an odd little girl who may be suffering abuse at home.
+Maybe she anticipated teachers making calls about an odd little girl who might be suffering abuse at home.
 Regardless, the school counsellors and social workers who were occasionally called in never got a damned thing out of me.
-(Called in very occasionally i might add, to which i ask myself to this day, Was i really that good, or were they that bad?
-I wanted very badly to be rescued, but i had no idea from what – i think that should have been part of their job).
+(Rarely, i might add, to which i ask myself: Was i really that good, or were they that bad?
+I wanted to be rescued, but i had no idea from what – i think that should have been part of their job).